The Frighteners: Plot

-In 1964, in the town of Fairwater, Johnny Bartlett is executed for murdering 12 people at a sanatorium, driven by his desire to become the most prolific serial killer.
-His teenage lover, Patricia Ann Bradley, is deemed an accomplice and sentenced to prison.
+In 1964, in the town of Fairwater, Johnny Bartlett is executed for murdering 12 people at Fairwater sanatorium, driven by his desire to become the most prolific serial killer.
+His teenage lover, Patricia Ann Bradley, is sentenced to prison despite a lack of evidence that she helped Bartlett.
 Decades later, she is released into her mother's custody.

 In 1990, architect Frank Bannister is living a selfish, strained marriage with his wife, Debra.
 During a heated argument, he drunkenly crashes his car, and police later find Debra dead nearby, with the number "13" carved into her forehead.
 Though Frank has no memory of the incident, the trauma leaves him able to see the spirit world.
-In the present, he lives in the abandoned shell of the house he was building for Debra.
+In the present, he lives in the decrepit shell of the house he was building for Debra.
 Consumed by guilt, he has become a cynical con man, using his abilities to "exorcise" hauntings staged by ghostly partners—streetwise Cyrus, nerdy Stuart, and The Judge, an Old West gunslinger.

-During a job at the home of physician Lucy Lynskey and her arrogant husband Ray, Frank notices the glowing number "37" on Ray's forehead.
+During a job at the home of physician Lucy Lynskey and her arrogant husband Ray, Frank notices the number "37" glowing on Ray's forehead.
 Ray dies shortly after of a heart attack.
 Helping Lucy communicate with Ray's ghost, Frank witnesses a Grim Reaper–like entity crush the heart of another man marked "38".
 Panicked, Frank flees and follows a heavenly light to the museum, where he finds the number 39 victim.
-Soon after, a newspaper editor, Magda Rees-Jones—who accused Frank of Debra's murder—becomes victim number 40.
+Soon after, a newspaper editor, Magda Rees-Jones—who had previously accused Frank of Debra's murder—becomes victim number 40.
 The Reaper destroys The Judge in the process.